July 10, 2025, 5:33 am | Read time: 4 minutes

 Why Barga is Considered the Most Scottish Town in Italy

 This migration history has left its mark.
 Estimates suggest that 40 to 60 percent of Barga’s current population has at least partial Scottish roots.
 This heritage is still celebrated today, such as at the annual Fish & Chips Festival “Sagra del Pesce e Patate.”
-Barga also has its own tartan, woven in the colors of the Italian flag–a symbolic statement of this unique connection between two cultures.
+Barga also has its own tartan, woven in the colors of the Italian flag–a symbolic statement for this unique connection between two cultures.

 Good Reasons to Visit Barga